Austin police reveal timeline of package explosions, warn residents to be 'aware' of suspicious boxes

 The first explosion occurred on March 2, killing 39-year-old Anthony Stephan House after a “device” exploded on the front porch of his Austin home.
 The blast was initially investigated as a suspicious death, but is now being viewed as a homicide.

 Ten days later, a similar incident was reported just 12 miles from House’s home.
-A 17-year-old, identified as Draylen Mason, was killed and a woman was injured after a package exploded inside their home.
+A 17-year-old, identified as Draylen Mason, was killed and his mother was injured after a package exploded inside their home.

 Hours after the second explosion occurred, police reported a third blast, confirming that at least one elderly woman was injured.

+Investigators believe the first two package bombing incidents are linked.
+A civic leader confirmed on March 13 that the victims’ families knew each other and were connected through local activism in the black community.
+But it was not clear how they might be tied to a third household where a package bomb also exploded.

-Investigators believe the package bombs are linked, though they said it’s too early to “assign a motive.”
+Investigators have said the three blasts could have been hate crimes since all the victims were black or Hispanic, but they still think it’s too early to “assign a motive.”

 “We’re not saying terrorism or hate is in play, but we certainly have to consider that,” Austin Police Chief Brian Manley said at a March 13 news conference.